What is DataCurate?

 The metadata series of courses is based on material from The Metadata Handbook by Renée Register and Thad McIlroy, and Renée will instruct the courses.
 The remaining three courses in the metadata series are:

-DataCurate Resources is a curated list of books, articles, research, organizations, and other resources of interest to publishers and libraries.
-Featured resources will be selected and displayed on this page each month.
+DataCurate Resources features books, articles, research, organizations, and other resources of interest to publishers and libraries.

 Some items are available for purchase through our affiliate partners.
 If you sell content and offer an affiliate program, let us know if you would like to be included in our list of sellers.

-Check out this month’s featured resources below or browse the entire collection.
+Check out the most recent additions below or browse the entire collection.

 by Renée Register and Thad McIlroy